Compliance and certification requirements for hiring registered nurses

 The highlight of our RN staffing platform is that you will only have to pay a flat license fee along with the payroll cost of the registered nurses hired through us: no markup charged!

-MedSquirrels is a modern RN staffing platform that addresses these challenges with a flat-fee structure, providing transparent pricing and alignment with registered nurse hiring compliance.
+MedSquirrels is a modern staffing platform that addresses these challenges with a flat-fee structure, providing transparent pricing and alignment with registered nurse recruiting compliance.
+This platform also supports both contract and full-time RN recruiting and offers three affordable staffing plans.

-MedSquirrels supports both contract and full-time RN hiring and offers three affordable staffing plans.
 The AI-powered platform also assists with job description development, credentialing, and onboarding.
 Book a demo to learn more about the plans and associated costs.
+Nursing and other healthcare professionals, you can also check open jobs and apply for those that match your skills.

 How does MedSquirrels help facilities hire qualified nurses faster?